t-SNE Exaggerates Clusters, Provably: Misrepresentation of Outliers

 Define the \textbf{outlier number} of a dataset , denoted \(\alpha(X)\), as the largest \(\alpha\) for which there exists \(x_0 \in X\) such that \(X\) is an \((\alpha, x_0)\)-outlier configuration. \end{definition}

-This definition can be generalized to accommodate more than one outlier, but for the purposes of theoretical analysis we consider just one.
-Note that the outlier extremity \(\alpha\) is defined relative to the diameter of the rest of the points, unless that diameter is below \(1\).
-The choice of a threshold here is important and intuitive: it allows us to have a suitable notion of outlier in extreme cases such as when \(\diam(X\setminus\{x_0\}) = 0\).
+This definition can be generalized to accommodate more than one outlier.
+Note that \(\alpha\) is defined with respect to a \textit{thresholded} data diameter\footnote{The choice of a fixed threshold is arbitrary and does not meaningfully affect the results.}, i.e.\ \(\max\{1,\diam(X\setminus\{x_0\})\}\), to maintain a suitable notion of an outlier even in the extreme case of \(\diam(X\setminus\{x_0\}) = 0\).

 Our main theorem establishes that any stationary t-SNE output, \textit{regardless of its input}, is incapable of depicting extreme outliers.